Equality, Inclusion and Human Rights

 This role supports the organisation in becoming a more open and transparent place to work, where all staff are actively encouraged and enabled to speak up safely.

-For more information regarding the role of the Freedom to Speak Guardian please see the ICB’s Standards of Business Conduct Policy
+For more information regarding the role of the Freedom to Speak Executive please see the ICB’s Standards of Business Conduct Policy

 Officers may also wish to report concerns using the ICB’s Raising Concerns (Whistleblowing) Policy.